-6. Convex traffic mirrors
+5 Convex traffic mirrors

 The following information provides practitioners with the fundamental considerations necessary to assist in determining whether convex mirrors are appropriate.
-Specific issues covered include, the effect that mirrors have on driver behaviour, the environment in which mirrors are most suited, the type of mirror preferred and important considerations relating to installation and maintenance.
+Specific issues covered include the effect that mirrors have on driver behaviour, the environment in which mirrors are most suited, the type of mirror preferred and important considerations relating to installation and maintenance.

 Convex mirrors should only be considered if all other attempts to improve sight distance fail.
-The Department has some reservations about such devices that should be clearly understood by the local Council and the property owner.
+The Department has some reservations about such devices that should be clearly understood by practitioners, road authorities and property owners.
 Mirrors shall not be installed within the carriageway, including shoulders, islands and medians.

-6.1 Mirror properties
+5.1 Mirror properties

 To provide an image sufficient to see large areas, it is necessary to use mirrors with a convex surface.
-However the convex shape of the mirror results in the image, speed and distance of the object being distorted.
+However, the convex shape of the mirror results in the image, speed and distance of the object being distorted.
 The degree of distortion depends on the radius of the curvature and the size of the convex mirror.
 The larger the radius of curvature the lesser the distortion and vice versa.